 In dealing with these issues, however, the lower federal courts have deviated from the applicable Supreme Court precedents in a manner that obscures all the basic issues.
-There is no appellate opinion in Oil States, but the critical case on which the government relies for its broad account of public rights is the 2015 decision in MCM Portfolio LLC v Hewlett-Packard.
-In that case, Judge Timothy Dyk, writing for a unanimous Federal Circuit panel, held that the public rights doctrine covered patent rights, before Tam had been decided.
-This made it constitutionally permissible to use IPR before the PTO without running afoul of either the case or controversy limitation in Article III or the Seventh Amendment guarantee of a jury trial which applies to "suits at common law."
+There is no appellate opinion in Oil States, but the critical case on which the government relies for its broad account of public rights is the Federal Circuit's 2015 decision in MCM Portfolio LLC v Hewlett-Packard.23 In that case, decided before Tam, Judge Timothy Dyk, writing for a unanimous panel, held that the public rights doctrine covered patent rights.
+This made it constitutionally permissible to use IPR before the PTO without running afoul of either the case or controversy limitation in

+Article III or the Seventh Amendment guarantee of a jury trial which applies to "suits at common law."

-MCM could not possibly stand under Murray's Lessee on its own, so it is important to examine the precedents that Judge Dyk relied upon in the case to expand the class of "public rights" so that patent rights supposedly fall squarely within it.
+MCM could not possibly stand under Murray's Lessee on its own, so it is important to examine the precedents that Judge Dyk relied upon in the case24 to expand the class of "public rights" so that patent rights supposedly fall squarely within it.
 Yet a close examination reveals that none of these cases made any change in the basic pattern established in Murray's Lessee.
 For example, in the 1921 case of Block v.
-Hirsh, a narrow five-to-four majority upheld a two-year rent control statute enacted in Washington, D.C. in the aftermath of World War I, when a huge influx of new residents put upward pressure on local rents.
-That D.C. statute also authorized the formation of an administrative board to settle disputes over what rent was reasonable under the ordinance.
+Hirsh, a narrow five-to-four majority upheld a two-year rent control statute enacted in Washington, D.C. in the aftermath of World War I, when a huge influx of new residents put upward pressure on local rents.25 That D.C. statute also authorized the formation of an administrative board to settle disputes over what rent was reasonable under the ordinance.
 Justice Holmes held that, because the rent control statute had suspended the landlord's common law right to regain possession of his property, it concomitantly allowed the government to adopt a collateral administrative process to determine whether the rent was reasonable under a set of government standards, not the private contract.
 Given the circumstances of the case, the source of that right was the statutory command, not the common law.
-Yet the government manifestly overstates the scope of this exception when it states that it "upheld resolution of landlord tenant disputes through a federal administrative system," when all other landlord-tenant disputes on such matters as breach of warranty lie outside its scope.
-Indeed, even while upholding Congress' procedure, Holmes noted that "on [the reasonableness of the rents imposed] question the courts are given the last word," which is hardly the case in an IPR that deprives the District Court of any role on the merits of a private dispute in which fundamental questions of patent validity are no longer litigated in court.
+Yet the government's brief in Oil States overstates the scope of the public rights exception applied in Block when it states that it "upheld resolution of landlord tenant disputes through a federal administrative system"; in reality, all other landlord-tenant disputes on such matters as breach of warranty were outside its scope of the system approved in Block.
+Furthermore, even while upholding Congress' procedure, Holmes noted that "on [the reasonableness of the rents imposed] question the courts are given the last word."
+This is hardly the case in the IPR system.